-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2003-2004 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2005-2006 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 FIRST-YEAR UNDERGRADUATES

-PRIVATE INSTITUTIONS:
+PRIVATE INSTITUTION

+Tuition:

-PUBLIC INSTITUTIONS
+PUBLIC INSTITUTION

+Tuition: \$2,438 \$2,438

 In-district:

-In state (and a C district).

-In-state (out-of-district):
+In-state (out-of-district): \$2,438 \$2,438

-Out-of-state:
+Out-of-state: \$9,754 \$9,754

-NONRESIDENT ALIENS:
+NONRESIDENT ALIEN:

+Tuition:

-REQUIRED FEES:
+REQUIRED FEES: \$606 \$606

--

 ROOM AND BOARD:

 (on-campus)

-ROOM ONLY:
+ROOM ONLY: \$4,000 \$4,000

-(on-campus)
+(on-campus) \$4,900 \$4,900

 BOARD ONLY:

 (on-campus meal plan)

-fees): Other: G2.
-Number of credits per term a student can take for the stated full-time tuition 12 minimum 20 maximum G3.
+Comprehensive tuition and room and board fee (if your college cannot provide sepa fees): arate tuition and roo om and board Other: G2.
+Number of credits per term a student can take for the stated full-time tuition 12 minimum 21 maximum G3.
 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
 No G4.
-If tuition and fees vary by undergraduate instructional program, describe briefly:
+If tuition and fees vary by undergraduate instructional program, describe briefly y :